 - are ideal for Scotland's climate as LEDs work better in cooler temperatures.

 The new lanterns are cheaper to run and maintain as

 - they last up to five times longer than existing lanterns

-- we will avoid £54m of energy, maintenance and disposal costs over 20 years.
+- we will avoid £54m of energy, maintenance and disposal cost over 20 years

-We plan to begin in summer 2018 and finish by the end of 2020.
-We are working in one ward at a time and we expect it to take between four and ten weeks in each ward, depending on its size and the number of lanterns to be replaced.
-It should take around 15 minutes to replace each lantern and since we aren't generally replacing the street lighting columns we don't expect to cause any disruption to people.
+We are working in one ward at a time and we expect it to take between 4 and 10 weeks in each ward depending on the size of the ward and the number of lanterns to be replaced.

 Street lighting typically makes up 12% to 15% of a local authority's energy budget and lighting accounts for 15% of global electricity consumption.

 See the FAQs from Phillips, one of our luminaire manufacturers.